 Supporting Systems Change in Reclaiming Futures Communities

-Reclaiming Futures has helped communities break the cycle of drugs, alcohol and crime for 10 years.
+Reclaiming Futures has helped communities break the cycle of drugs, alcohol and crime for more than 10 years.
 But how exactly does Reclaiming Futures accomplish systems change?
-We sat down with National Executive Director Susan Richardson to learn about the model and benefits of becoming a Reclaiming Futures site.
+We sat down with National Executive Director Susan Richardson to discuss the model and benefits of becoming a Reclaiming Futures site.

 Lori Howell (LH): What makes Reclaiming Futures successful in a variety of communities across the country?

 Susan J. Richardson (SJR): Reclaiming Futures offers powerful tools and resources to communities helping teens overcome drugs, alcohol and crime.
 We work to improve drug, alcohol and mental health treatment and connect teens to positive activities and caring adults.

 LH: That sounds like quite a feat!
 How do you accomplish this?

 SJR: Reclaiming Futures unites juvenile courts, probation, adolescent substance abuse treatment, teen mental health treatment and the community to reclaim youth.